Paul the Deacon: Life

 He lived at the court of Benevento for at least several years before 774, when Charlemagne captured Pavia, and he may have fled the city during that conquest.
 Eventually he entered a monastery on Lake Como, and before 782 he entered the great Benedictine house of Monte Cassino, where he made the acquaintance of Charlemagne.
-Around 776, Paul's brother Arichis was carried off to Francia as a prisoner; when Charlemagne visited Rome five years later, Paul wrote to him on behalf of Arichis, who was then freed.
+Around 776, Paul's brother Arichis was carried off to Francia as a prisoner after a revolt in Friuli.
+When Charlemagne visited Rome five years later, Paul wrote to him on behalf of Arichis, who was then freed.

 After Paul's literary achievements had drawn the attention of Charlemagne, he became an important contributor to the Carolingian Renaissance.
-In 787 he returned to Monte Cassino, where he died on 13 April in one of the years between 796 and 799.
+In 787 he returned to Monte Cassino, where he died on 13 April probably in the year 799.
 His epithet Diaconus indicates that he took orders as a deacon; and some believe he was a monk before the fall of the Lombard Kingdom.

 Works

 Paul's chief work is his Historia Langobardorum, an incomplete history in six books that he wrote after 787 but no later than 795–96.
 It covers the history of the Langobards from their legendary origins in the north (in "Scadinavia") and their subsequent migrations—notably to Italy in 568–69—to the death of King Liutprand in 744.
 The books contain much information about the Eastern Roman Empire, the Franks, and other peoples.
 The history is written from a Lombardian point of view and is especially valuable for its depictions of the relations between the Franks and the Lombards.
 It begins:

-Among Paul's sources were the fradocument called the Origo gentis Langobardorum, the Liber pontificalis, the lost history of Secundus of Trent, and the lost annals of Benevento.
+Among Paul's sources were the document called the Origo gentis Langobardorum, the Liber pontificalis, the lost history of Secundus of Trent, and the lost annals of Benevento.
 He also heavily drew upon the works of Bede, Gregory of Tours, and Isidore of Seville.

 Related to his history of the Langobards is Paul's Historia Romana; this is a continuation of Eutropius's Breviarium, which covers the period 364–553 CE.
 Paul compiled the Historia Romana at Benevento between 766 and 771.
 He is said to have advised Adelperga to read Eutropius; she did, but complained that this pagan writer said nothing about ecclesiastical affairs and stopped with the accession of the Emperor Valens in 364.
 Consequently, Paul interwove extracts from the Scriptures, from ecclesiastical historians, and from other sources with the writings of Eutropius.
 The six books he ultimately added thus carried Lombardian history down to 553.
 This work, which was very popular during the Middle Ages, has value for its early historical presentation of the end of the Roman Empire in Western Europe.
 It was edited by Hans Droysen and published in the Monumenta Germaniae Historica.
 Auctores antiquissimi series, Band ii.
-(1879) as well as by A. Crivellucci, in Fonti per la storia d' Italia, n.
-51 (1914).
+(1879) as well as by A. Crivellucci, in Fonti per la storia d' Italia, N° 51 (1914).